shovon/websocket-graph/specifications/architecture.md

    - The internal graph SHOULD allow every node to be logically reachable from every other node.
    - The server SHOULD ensure that message routing reflects the graph connectivity, regardless of the underlying client–server constraints.
    - The server SHOULD NOT allow client nodes to communicate with non-neighbor nodes.
-   - Clients SHOULD NOT accept messages from non-neighbor client nodes
+   - Clients SHOULD NOT accept messages from non-neighbor client nodes.
      - If a client receives a message from a non-neighbor client node, then it MAY request the server for an updated view of its adjacency.
-       - Servers SHOULD implement
+       - Servers SHOULD implement an endpoint that respects request for receiving the latest state.
    - Clients SHOULD NOT assume that servers store a full historical log of the graph state.
-   - Clients MAY communicate with non-neighbouring nodes through another protocol enveloped by the communication medium, but clients SHOULD NOT communicate directly; they MAY only communicate through a gossip protocol that relays messages from client node to client node.
+   - Clients MAY communicate with non-neighboring nodes through another protocol enveloped by the communication medium, but clients SHOULD NOT communicate directly; they MAY only communicate through a gossip protocol that relays messages from client node to client node.
      - To sketch out a compliant under the requirement of _only_ adjacent client node communication: clients send to server → server validates next hop adjacency → server delivers to the neighbor client, repeat.
    - Client nodes MUST have an identifier
      - Clients MUST NOT assume their identifier is unique